tidymodels/tidymodels.org-legacy/content/learn/develop/broom/index.markdown

 ### Implementing the `glance()` Tidier

 `glance()` returns a one-row tibble providing model-level summarizations (e.g. goodness of fitness measures and related statistics).
 This is useful to check for model misspecification and to compare many models.
 Again, the `x` input is a model object, and the `...` is an optional argument to supply additional information to any calls inside your method.
 New `glance()` methods can also take additional arguments and _must_ include the `x` and `...` arguments.
-(For a glossary of currently acceptable additional arguments, see [this dataframe](https://github.com/alexpghayes/modeltests/blob/master/data/argument_glossary.rda).)
+(For a glossary of currently acceptable additional arguments, see [the end of this article](#glossary).)

 Returning to the `trees_model` example, we could pull out the `\(R^2\)` value with the following code: